unikraft/summer-of-code-2021/content/en/docs/sessions/04-complex-applications/index.md

 It is the most popular in the world and is different from other SQL database engines because it is simple to administer, use, maintain, and test.
 Thanks to these features, SQLite is a fast, secure, and most crucial simple application.

-The SQLite application is represented by a ported external library that depends on two other libraries that are also ported for Unikraft (pthread-embedded and newlib).
+The SQLite application is represented by a ported external library that depends on two other libraries that are also ported for Unikraft ([pthread-embedded](https://github.com/unikraft/lib-pthread-embedded) and [newlib](https://github.com/unikraft/lib-newlib)).
 To successfully compile and run the SQLite application for the KVM platform and x86-64 architecture, the following steps should be performed:

-1. `download` the lib-sqlite library from the Unikraft project repository directly to the libs folder.
+1. `download` the [lib-sqlite](https://github.com/unikraft/lib-sqlite) library from the Unikraft project repository directly to the libs folder.
 The libraries on which lib-sqlite depends (pthread-embedded and newlib) should also be downloaded to the libs folder.

 2. `create` in the apps folder, a directory for the SQLite application.
-In this directory, we need to create two files a Makefile containing rules for building the application as well as specifying the libraries that the application needs and a Makefile.uk used to define variables needed to compile the application or to add application-specific flags.
+In this directory, we need to create two files:
+    * Makefile containing rules for building the application as well as specifying the libraries that the application needs
+    * Makefile.uk used to define variables needed to compile the application or to add application-specific flags.

     Also, in the Makefile, the order in which the libraries are mentioned in the LIBS variable is important to avoid the occurrence of compilation errors.

 ```
 UK_ROOT ?= $(PWD)/../../unikraft